 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a new regulation which replaces the Data Protection Directive (Directive 95/46/EC).

 The General Data Protection Regulation builds on previous legislation but enhances privacy rights for individuals.
-The GDPR will apply in the UK from 25th May 2018.

 This policy will outline: